hackforla/accessibility/docs/known-issues-and-solutions/solutions-index/alert-noscript-element.md

     > ### Standards and Guidelines
     > None

-## Example of a DOM Snippet Generated From WAVE Tool
+???
+Info "Example of a DOM Snippet Generated From WAVE Tool"
     > <noscript>You need to enable JavaScript to run this app.</noscript>

 ## Project Team Error guidance